Ninja-Squad/ninja-squad.github.com/_posts/2018-04-04-what-is-new-angular-6.md

 it has access to the private properties of the component.

-I saw a comment from the Angular team saying that it was not recommended to use private properties in templates, even if it now possible, as it may not be the case in the future...
+I saw a comment from the Angular team saying that it was not recommended to use private properties in templates, even if it is now possible, as it may not be the case in the future...
 So you should probably continue to use only public fields in your templates!
 Anyway, it makes unit tests easier to write, as the test can inspect the state of the component without having to actually generate